Eliot-Roxbergh/notes_pinephone/README.md

 ## Alarm app (that works in suspend)

 Default alarm app does not work in suspend (lol!), so use this one instead.
 It did work when I tried it, but UI is slow.
+Remember to increase the volume so you can actually hear it, and wake up!

 Birdie: Go here on phone and just build: https://github.com/Dejvino/birdie [1].